PowerShell: 5.0

-Windows PowerShell 5.1
+5.1

-It was released along with the Windows 10 Anniversary Update on August 2, 2016, and in Windows Server 2016.
+Version 5.1 was released along with the Windows 10 Anniversary Update on August 2, 2016, and in Windows Server 2016.
 PackageManagement now supports proxies, PSReadLine now has ViMode support, and two new cmdlets were added: Get-TimeZone and Set-TimeZone.
 The LocalAccounts module allows for adding/removing local user accounts.
-A preview for PowerShell 5.1 was released for Windows 7, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2 on July 16, 2016, and was released on January 19, 2017.
+A preview for was released for Windows 7, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2 on July 16, 2016, and was released on January 19, 2017.

-PowerShell 5.1 is the first version to come in two editions of "Desktop" and "Core".
-The "Desktop" edition is the continuation of the traditional Windows PowerShell that runs on the .NET Framework stack.
-The "Core" edition runs on .NET Core and is bundled with Windows Server 2016 Nano Server.
+Version 5.1 is the first to come in two editions of "Desktop" and "Core".
+The "Desktop" edition is the continuation product line that uses the .NET Framework, and the "Core" edition runs on .NET Core and is bundled with Windows Server 2016 Nano Server.
 In exchange for smaller footprint, the latter lacks some features such as the cmdlets to manage clipboard or join a computer to a domain, WMI version 1 cmdlets, Event Log cmdlets and profiles.
-This was the final version of PowerShell made exclusively for Windows.
+This was the final version exclusively for Windows.
+Version 5.1 remains pre-installed on Windows 10, Windows 11 and Windows Server 2022, while the .NET version needs to be installed separately and can run side-by-side with the .NET Framework version.

-PowerShell Core 6
+PowerShell Core

+6.0

-PowerShell Core 6.0 was first announced on 18 August 2016, when Microsoft unveiled PowerShell Core and its decision to make the product cross-platform, independent of Windows, free and open source.
-It achieved general availability on 10 January 2018 for Windows, macOS and Linux.
+Renamed to PowerShell Core, version 6.0 was first announced on August 18, 2016, when Microsoft unveiled its decision to make the product cross-platform, independent of Windows, free and open source.
+It achieved general availability on January 10, 2018, for Windows, macOS and Linux.
 It has its own support lifecycle and adheres to the Microsoft lifecycle policy that is introduced with Windows 10: Only the latest version of PowerShell Core is supported.
 Microsoft expects to release one minor version for PowerShell Core 6.0 every six months.